snrnats/doc-centre/docfx_project/pro/api/includes/_get_pickup_options.md

 </div>

-In the context of SortedPRO, a "pickup option" is a delivery date, pickup location and a carrier service that could meet that delivery promise for a consignment.
-The **[Pickup Options](https://docs.electioapp.com/#/api/PickupOptions)** endpoint takes the details of the (as-yet uncreated) consignment and returns available pickup options.
+In the context of PRO, a "pickup option" is a combination of a delivery promise (i.e. a delivery date and pickup location), and a carrier service that could meet that delivery promise for a consignment.
+The **[Pickup Options](https://docs.electioapp.com/#/api/PickupOptions)** endpoint takes the details of an as-yet uncreated consignment and returns available pickup options.

-At a minimum, SortedPRO requires you to send the following data in order to receive pickup options for a potential consignment:
+At a minimum, PRO requires you to send the following data in order to receive pickup options for a potential consignment:

 * **Distance** - The maximum distance from the destination address that you want to receive results for.
 * **Max Results** - The maximum number of results that you want to receive.
 This should be a value between one and 50.